 Ancyra, a city of the Phrygians, was founded by Midas son of Gordius.
 And the anchor, which Midas found, was even as late as my time in the sanctuary of Zeus, as well as a spring called the Spring of Midas, water from which they say Midas mixed with wine to capture Silenus.
 Pausanias, Guide to Greece 1.4.5, trans.
 W.H.
 S. Jones, Loeb Library

-The location of Ancyra made it a place of great trade for it stood on a major network centre; on the road from Byzantium to Tavium and Armenia going East, and on the road from Byzantium to Antioch in Syria going South.
+The location of Ancyra made it a place of great trade, for it stood on a major network centre, on the road from Byzantium to Tavium and Armenia going East, and on the road from Byzantium to Antioch in Syria going South.
 On the Tabula Peutingeriana (Peutinger Table), the importance of Ancyra (although its name is not written) is emphasized by its representation as a walled city with six large towers (like Aquileia, Ravenna, Thessalonica, Nicaea and Nicomedia).
 The road on which Hadrian marched with his armies from Tyana in Cappadocia to Ancyra is clearly marked on the Peutinger Table.

 Like many cities of the eastern Roman empire, Ancyra enjoyed a period of considerable prosperity under Hadrian.
-It also became a major military base for it lay on the route of emperors and their armies as they marched between the western provinces and Syria.
+It also became a major military base, for it lay on the route of emperors and their armies as they marched between the western provinces and Syria.
 The first ruling emperor known to have passed through Ancyra was Trajan, embarking on his Parthian campaign in AD 113.
 He was soon followed by Hadrian just after he became emperor.

-A total of 26 fragments were discovered including a fragment of the top part of the head that helped identify the statue on account of the hairstyle.
+A total of 26 fragments were discovered, including a fragment of the top part of the head that helped identify the statue on account of the hairstyle.
 The statue depicted Hadrian dressed in an elaborate cuirass or breastplate of a military general.

-Hadrian would also appoint the first agonothetes (superintendent) of the mystic festival, Ulpius Aelius Pompeianus, a prominent and wealthy Ancyran citizen who would be honoured with a gilded shield-mounted portrait (imago clipeata) erected in a civic building in Ancyra.
+Hadrian would also appoint the first agonothetes (superintendent) of the mystic festival, Ulpius Aelius Pompeianus, a prominent and wealthy Ancyran citizen honoured with a gilded shield-mounted portrait (imago clipeata) erected in a civic building in Ancyra.
 This rare bronze tondo was excavated in the Ulus area of Ankara in 1947 and has often been identified as a portrait of Trajan.

-The gladiatorial games appear to have continued to be popular at Ancyra during Hadrian’s time and until the early 3rd century AD.
+The gladiatorial games continued to be popular at Ancyra during Hadrian’s time and until the early 3rd century AD.
 An epitaph found in Ankara of a summa rudis (senior referee) named Publius Aelius and dedicated by his wife Aelia can be dated to the middle or late 2nd century AD.
 Their names show that either Aelius or one of his forefathers received citizenship under Hadrian.
-Another epitaph for a murmillo called Chrisampelos, displayed in Museum of Anatolian Civilizations in Ankaka, is dated to the 2nd century AD.
+Another epitaph for a murmillo called Chrisampelos, displayed in the Museum of Anatolian Civilizations in Ankaka, is dated to the 2nd century AD.

 The Çankırı Kapı large bath complex uncovered by excavations carried out in 1937-1944 and subsequently opened to the public as an open-air museum has generally been dated to the 3rd century AD.
 While these great baths were not yet built at the time of Hadrian’s visit, the remains of smaller baths located to the southwest of the Çankırı Kapı bath complex have been dated to the Hadrianic period based on tiles that were used in the building.

 Epigraphic evidence has revealed that Hadrian would reach Juliopolis just inside Bithynia on 11th November.
-From there he would address a missive to Pergamon, a formal letter of thanks to an association of Pergamene young men (Synod of neoi) who had sent him a letter of congratulations on his accession to the throne and who preserved a letter of reply of white marble in their gymnasium.
+From there, he would address a missive to Pergamon, a formal letter of thanks to an association of Pergamene young men (Synod of neoi) who had sent him a letter of congratulations on his accession to the throne and who preserved a letter of reply of white marble in their gymnasium.